 - It’s a third-party service run by Sopra Steria

-- Their website is where book your biometric information
+- Their website is where you book to have your biometric information taken

 - Upload your supporting documents for your application